midly202/MidWare/README.md

 |   [6]   | Speedy Gonzales    | Increases player movement speed.                                           |
 |   [7]   | Fisheye FOV        | Modifies player and weapon FOV for a fisheye-style effect.                 |
 |   [8]   | Glow ESP           | Outlines enemies through obstacles.                                        |

 ---

-## 🖥️ In-Game Menu

-The CLI shows the current status of all toggles (ON/OFF) and updates live as hotkeys are pressed.

----